percona/psmdb-docs/docs/install/install-pro.md

 ## Install from binary tarballs

-Binary tarballs are available starting with version 6.0.13-10 for the following operating systems:
+Binary tarballs are available for the following operating systems:

+Starting with version 6.0.13-10:

 * Ubuntu 22.04 (Jammy Jellyfish)
 * Red Hat Enterprise Linux 9

+Starting with 6.0.14-11:

+* Red Hat Enterprise Linux 8

 ### Preconditions